matlink/gplaycli/README.md

 Debian installation
 --------------------
 Releases are available here https://github.com/matlink/gplaycli/releases/ as debian packages.
+You can download automated builds at the Github Action tab.
 If you prefer not to use debian packaging, check the following method.

 Requirements
 ----------